Q2. Making it Your Own

-- If working with a partner will you use only one document together, or share it so you can both access and edit it online?
+- If you will be collaborating with a partner, decide which of you will share the document so you can both access and edit it.

-2. Copy or download and save this Accessibility Tools Research document to your Google Drive, Microsoft OneDrive, folder, or print it out.
+1. Copy or download and save this Accessibility Tools Research document to your folder, or use the File menu> Download option to print it out as a PDF.

 Remember to name it and save it where you can find it again.

-3. Add your name(s) and class information to the document.
-If you are working with a partner, you may need to share it with them with editing access.
+2. Add your name(s) and class information to the document.
+If you are working with a partner, add both your names and contact information (such as email or other means).

-5. Read through the scenarios in the table provided below.
+4. Read through the Play-to-Learn scenarios in the table provided below.
 Which of these connect with your personal experience?